dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 Field | Type | Description
 :-----|:-----|:-----------
-total-packets | Unsigned | Total number of packets processed during the block. total-pairs | Unsigned | Total number of query/response pairs in the block. unmatched-queries | Unsigned | Number of unmatched queries in the block. unmatched-responses | Unsigned | Number of unmatched responses in the block. completely-malformed-packets | Unsigned | Number of completely malformed packets found in input for the block.
+total-packets | Unsigned | Total number of packets processed from the input traffic stream during collection of the block data. total-pairs | Unsigned | Total number of Q/R data items in the block. unmatched-queries | Unsigned | Number of unmatched queries in the block. unmatched-responses | Unsigned | Number of unmatched responses in the block. completely-malformed-packets | Unsigned | Number of completely malformed packets found in input for the block.
 See (#malformed-packets).